chvancooten/NimPackt-v1/README.md

 NimPackt is a Nim-based packer for C# / .NET executables.
 It automatically wraps these executables (along with its arguments) in a Nim binary that is compiled to Native C and as such harder to detect or reverse engineer.
 Currently, it has the following features.

-- Cross-platform compilation (from both Linux and Windows)
 - Patching the Anti-Malware Scan Interface (AMSI)
 - Disabling Event Tracing for Windows (ETW)
+- Payload encoding to prevent static analysis
-- Obfuscating static strings used in the binary
+- ~~Obfuscating static strings used in the binary~~ (temporarily disabled, does not support embedded payload string)
+- Cross-platform compilation (from both Linux and Windows)
 - Supports both x64/x86 compilation (make sure to grab the right architecture for the ingested binary)

 A great source for C#-based binaries for offensive tooling can be found [here](https://github.com/Flangvik/SharpCollection).
 It is highly recommended to compile the C# binaries yourself.
 You should replace strings for, as well as obfuscate, sensitive binaries (like Mimikatz) to avoid fingerprinting.

-If you want to go all-out on OpSec, you could re-pack the Nim binary using a tool like [PEzor](https://github.com/phra/PEzor) to remove userland hooks (until Project5 is supported) or encode the binary until execution.
+If you want to go all-out on OpSec, you could re-pack the Nim binary using a tool like [PEzor](https://github.com/phra/PEzor) to remove userland hooks (until Project5 is supported) or even launch it from memory using CobaltStrike, though this is a bit beyond the purpose of NimPackt 😙

 ## Installation